innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 **Nothing happens when I call all of the .exe files and the Robot Controller is running**

-Make sure to check if Port Forwarding is enabled on your WiFi router and that the ports and protocol are all correct (see "Setup Port Forwarding on WiFi router").
-Another issue may be that the ports and IP addresses may be inconsistent (see "Install and Setup: Remote Robot Control").
+Make sure to check if Port Forwarding is enabled on your WiFi router and that the ports and protocol are all correct (see <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive#install-and-setup-remote-robot-control" target="_blank">Setup Port Forwarding on WiFi router</a>).
+Another issue may be that the ports and IP addresses may be inconsistent (see <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive#install-and-setup-remote-robot-control" target="_blank">Install and Setup: Remote Robot Control</a>).
 You can also check if you have correctly

 **I cannot host a Parsec server**